COVID-19 pandemic in the Philippines: Hospital admission policy

-On March 16, 2020, the DOH announced a revision on their protocol on hospital admission for COVID-19 positive patients.
-A week prior, the DOH began sending both asymptomatic patients and individuals with mild symptoms back to their homes for quarantine and continued health monitoring until they have been deemed recovered.
+On March 16, 2020, the DOH announced a revision to its protocol on hospital admission for COVID-19-positive patients.
+A week prior, the DOH began sending both asymptomatic patients and individuals with mild symptoms back home for quarantine and ongoing health monitoring until they were deemed recovered.
 Priority was given to high-risk patients or those with severe symptoms for hospital admission.

-In mid-2021, the city of Makati initiated a program to aim to treat mild cases at home, to reduce pressure on hospitals.
+In mid-2021, the city of Makati initiated a program to treat mild cases at home and reduce pressure on hospitals.

 Drug therapy and vaccine development

 Vaccine trial participation

-The Philippines, with at least 45 other countries, joined the World Health Organization (WHO)'s Solidarity trial to study the effectivity of certain drugs in treating COVID-19 patients.
-Dr. Marissa Alejandria of the Philippine Society of Microbiology and Infectious Disease is the Philippines' representative in the study with Health Undersecretary Maria Rosario Vergeire as the official liaison of the DOH in the multinational study.
+The Philippines, with at least 45 other countries, joined the World Health Organization (WHO)'s Solidarity trial to study the effectiveness of certain untested drugs in treating COVID-19.
+Dr. Marissa Alejandra of the Philippine Society of Microbiology and Infectious Disease was the Philippines' representative in the study, with Health Undersecretary Maria Rosario Vergeire as the official liaison of the DOH.

-The Department of Science and Technology (DOST) announced that it is seeking bilateral collaboration with other countries such as China, Russia, South Korea, Taiwan, and the United Kingdom on endeavors related to the vaccine development for COVID-19.
-President Rodrigo Duterte declared a bounty for anyone who could produce a vaccine against COVID-19, an amount later increased to (around $1 million).
+In April 2020, the Department of Science and Technology (DOST) announced it is seeking bilateral collaboration with other countries such as China, Russia, South Korea, Taiwan, and the United Kingdom on endeavors related to the vaccine development for COVID-19.
+In April 2020, President Rodrigo Duterte declared a bounty to any Filipino who could produce a vaccine against COVID-19, which he later increased to (around $1 million).

 Research on other treatments

-The Philippine Council on Health Research and Development at the DOST plans to distribute an undisclosed "functional food," while Presidential Spokesman Harry Roque also revealed that the DOST, Philippine General Hospital, and the Ateneo de Manila University, are collaborating with the Duke–NUS Medical School in Singapore to evaluate the feasibility of lauric acid from virgin coconut oil, Vitex negundo (known locally as Lagundi), and Euphorbia hirta (known locally as Tawa-tawa) as a "dietary regimen supplement" to help COVID-19 patients combat the disease.
-A "functional food" or "dietary regimen supplement" is described as similar to how tawa-tawa is also used as a remedy against dengue by incorporating it to the diet of diagnosed patients.
+The DOST, Philippine General Hospital, and the Ateneo de Manila University collaborated with the Duke–NUS Medical School in Singapore to evaluate the feasibility of lauric acid from virgin coconut oil, Vitex negundo (known locally as Lagonda), and Euphorbia hirta (known locally as tawa-tawa) as a "functional food" or "dietary regimen supplement" to help patients combat COVID-19, similar to how tawa-tawa is used as a dietary remedy against dengue.